Andrew A. Zashin

 · Alternative Dispute Resolution

 Mr. Zashin obtained his Juris Doctor in 1993 from Case Western Reserve University School of Law in Cleveland, Ohio.
 The Ohio State Bar Association admitted him to practice that same year, and Mr. Zashin has the licenses to practice in New York, Washington, D.C., and Florida.
-Additionally, he is also admitted to practice before the U.S. District Courts for the Northern and Southern Districts of Ohio, the U.S. Court of Appeals for the 6th Circuit, as well as The Supreme Court of the United States, where he has represented clients in to historic cases.
+Additionally, he is also admitted to practice before the U.S. District Courts for the Northern and Southern Districts of Ohio, the U.S. Court of Appeals for the 6th Circuit, as well as The Supreme Court of the United States, where he has represented clients in two historic cases.

 A consummate professional, Mr. Zashin remains actively involved in many legal associations and organizations.
 He is a fellow with the International Academy of Family Lawyers, as well as with the American Academy of Matrimonial Lawyers.
 He also holds memberships to several legal bar associations.